Fair-Raffle/fair-raffle-contracts/README.md

 <aside>
 💡 **Note**
 In that part, FairRaffle’s open-source app collects the data and make it a NFT.
-However, if there is a mistake on thread, raffle maker can detect it or deny it before the finalizing the raffle.
+However, if there is a mistake on thread, raffle maker can detect it or deny it before finalizing the raffle.

 </aside>